shirlevy007/ClickShield-Hackton/README.md

 Home page which includes a text box to insert texts and links to check.
 This design showcases a user-friendly interface with clear areas for inputting and displaying the verification results for links and text messages.

+ClickShield offers usability on both computers and smartphones, prioritizing simplicity and accessibility for all users

 With our product, businesses and individuals alike can enjoy heightened security and reliability in their online interactions, safeguarding against potential threats and enhancing overall browsing experiences.

 ## Learn More